borderyz/neurowaves-lab-documentation/docs/source/2-operationprotocol/kit-operationalprotocol.rst

 .. warning::

-   All bookings should not happen on a monday morning, as Helium refill is scheduled for monday mornings and it is not possible to acquire data during this period.
+   All bookings should not take place on a monday morning, as Helium refill is scheduled for monday mornings and it is not possible to acquire data during this period.